Strata short-term rental bylaws

 As of November 24, 2022, strata corporations may not have a bylaw restricting or banning long-term rentals (residential tenancies).
 Learn more in strata legislation changes.

 Strata corporations are still allowed to have bylaws restricting or banning short-term rentals.
-(Technically short-term rentals are a licence to occupy and a commercial use).
+(Technically short-term rentals are a license to occupy and a commercial use).

-Short-term rentals are not the same as long-term rentals.
-Long-term rentals are usually governed by the Residential Tenancy Act.
+Short-term rentals are not the same as long-term rentals; long-term rentals are usually governed by the Residential Tenancy Act.
+Please see this webpage on the Province's Residential Tenancy website for more information on which tenancies are included: https://www2.gov.bc.ca/gov/content/housing-tenancy/residential-tenancies/is-my-tenancy-covered-under-bcs-tenancy-laws.

 Consult with a strata lawyer

-If a strata corporation and its owners are considering adopting a bylaw to limit or ban short-term rentals it is very helpful to consult with a knowledgeable strata lawyer.
-Short-term rentals are a complex topic and there are many factors to consider.
+If a strata corporation and its owners are considering adopting a bylaw to limit or ban short-term rentals it is very helpful to consult with a knowledgeable strata lawyer

-The information on this website about strata housing is provided for the user’s convenience as a basic starting point; it is not a substitute for getting legal advice.
+The information on the Province's website about strata housing is provided for the user’s convenience as a basic starting point; it is not a substitute for getting legal advice.
 Learn more about the site’s purpose and limits.
-The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted on each page: November 26, 2022.
+The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date at the top of each page..